 - Can your conversational bot really replace human work right now?

 - What kind of information does your conversational bot answer?

 - If a conversational bot misunderstands, how does this impact on your SLA (Service Level Availability)?

-- How much does it take for an answer, compared with a human work?
+- How long does it take for an answer, compared with a human work?

 - How long do you think your conversational bot is mature?